Faysal-Ahmed-Aweys/Quiz-Game/README.md

 4. The website was deployed and can be found under deployments on the right menu of the repository.

 Here is the link to my live website [Quiz Game](https://faysal-ahmed-aweys.github.io/Quiz-Game)

+## **Credits**

+### **honourable mentions**

+I would like to thank my mentor David Bowers.
+He has been of a great help throughout the course of my project.
+I would like to thank him for introducing me to JS Hint.

+I would like to thank my sister Maryan Aweys who has helped me with choosing colors and designing my website.

+I would like to thank my 8 years old nephew.
+He likes playing games and through his infinite experience of playing games, he gave me the idea of using total score and status names.

+I would like to thank my sister Aliya Aweys and my friend Abdurahman Yusuf for testing my game and raising feedback.

+### **Content**
+* The social icon in the footer are from [Font Awesome](https://fontawesome.com/)
+* I used [WAVE - Web accessibility evaluation tool](https://wave.webaim.org/) to check accesibility of the web pages.
+* i used [amiresponsive](https://ui.dev/) to check responsiveness of my website.
+* All fonts used are from [Google Fonts](https://fonts.google.com/)

+### **Media and design**
+* I created the favicon using [favicon.io](https://favicon.io/)
+* I used [Balsamiq](https://balsamiq.com/) to create Wireframes.
+* fonts used are from [Google Fonts](https://fonts.google.com/)
+* i used [iloveimg](https://www.iloveimg/) to crop screenshots